-Prior to founding The Helpful Brand and The Helpful Academy, I was the Head of Training and Projects at New Zealand’s largest Virtual Assistant Company.
+Prior to founding The Helpful Academy, I was the Head of Training and Projects at New Zealand’s largest Virtual Assistant Company.
 It was my job to manage the project clients, find out what they needed, and make sure that happened.
 I also had my own set of ongoing clients that I looked after.

-3.5 years ago I founded The Helpful Brand, where we remotely help business owners achieve their goals.
+3.5 years ago I founded The Helpful Academy, where we remotely help business owners achieve their goals.